Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 control messages of an uplink fragmentation session.

 An application can have multiple fragmentation sessions between a device and one or several SCHC gateways.
-A set of FPort values is REQUIRED for each NGW instance the device is required to communicate with.
+A set of FPort values is REQUIRED for each SHCH gateway instance the device is required to communicate with.

 The mechanism for sharing those RuleID values is outside the scope of this document.